BrunoPoiano/helperr/README.md

 # Qbit-relocater

-Qbit-relocater is a script that conects with sonarr, radarr and qBittorrent and redirects torrents to the right folder
+Qbit-relocater is a script that connects with sonarr, radarr and qBittorrent and redirects torrents to the right folder

 ## Before Deployment